 - Lie down on a mat with your feet flat on the vibration plate

 - Keep your arms flat and relaxed by your side as you raise your hips up

-- Slowly lower your hips back down to mat
+- Slowly lower your hips back down to the mat

 - Repeat the movement until you’ve reached 30 seconds

 Many vibration machines come with straps that you can use during your exercises, or you can buy them separately.
 These straps are a handy way to work on toning your arms.

 A row is a similar movement as you would perform on a rowing machine, hence the name.
 On a vibration plate, you can use the provided resistance bands or use hand weights to build more muscle.

 - Stand stable on the center of the vibration plate with your knees slightly bent